Sacred trees in Sikhism: Neem tree at Gurdwara Baba Gurditta

+Imli tree at the Akal Takht

+There was an Imli (tamarind) tree in the square in-front of the Akal Takht in Amritsar, which was referenced in historical literature.
+The tree had been present during the establishment of the Akal Bunga in the early 17th century.
+Popular Sikh lore maintained that Maharaja Ranjit Singh was tied to the tree when he was punished by Akali Phula Singh for transgressing religious rules.
+Giani Gian Singh noted the tree in his work Tawarikh Amritsar (1889), stating that it was scented with rose water on special occasions.
+The tree was 20 to 25 feet tall and nearly 5 metres wide in canopy.
+The original tree was lost during the events of Operation Blue Star in 1984.
+An early attempt to plant a sapling at the original tree's former location in 2000 had failed when the new tree died during the winter of 2023, probably due to it being a domesticated-strain which had poor cold-tolerance.
+Another sapling from a more wild-variety of Imli has been planted at the site of the former tree in a second attempt to restore the spirit of the original tree.

 Conservation

 Overhead map of the Darbar Sahib (Golden Temple) and environs, ca. 19th century, paint on paper, Harry Mann Collection.
 As per this map, many more trees than the current three used to exist along the causeways of the complex.

-Historic trees associated with Sikh history are also at risk due to neglectful and poorly made judgements without consulting botanical experts, such as strangling the roots and base with concrete and marble, covering the trees with fibre glass, and erecting steel beams around the trunks.
+According to Jagdeep Singh Faridkot, the area of Amritsar was originally full of vegetation during the period of the Sikh gurus.
+Historic trees associated with Sikh history are at risk due to neglectful and poorly made judgements without consulting botanical experts, such as strangling the roots and base with concrete and marble, covering the trees with fibre glass, and erecting steel beams around the trunks.
 Efforts are ongoing to revive and preserve the life of the Beri trees surrounding the Golden Temple.

 In the late 1990's, the tips of the three prominent sacred jujube trees within the Golden Temple complex started drying.
 The branches of the trees were suffering from drying and an insect infection by Kerria lacca (lac insects).
 The cause of the declining health of the sacred jujube trees has been attributed to pilgrims offering prashad and touching the bark of the trees' trunk with greasy hands.
 Due to these factors, the passage of sap of the trees became clogged, resulting in drying of the tree, intensifying the insect infestation.
 In 1993, three measures were adopted to save the trees and restore their health: